Mikaela/gist/fineid/README.md

 `onepin` is a workaround to not ask for PIN2 which is only used for legal agreements, email signing also uses PIN1.

+## Okular

+Okular is the KDE document viewer and supports signing PDF files using FINEID!

+There are three ways to go, they all begin with *Settings* menu, *Configure backends* and *PDF*.

+Set the certificate database to one of the three:

+* `/etc/nssdb` with password that I don't know.
+* `~/.pki/nssdb` which password theoretically reads in `~/.digisign/Seed.txt` assuming the official DigiSignApplication is used.
+* `~/.mozilla/firefox/<randomString>.<ProfileName>` - when Firefox is used (may require the configuration above), didn't ask me for a password, which may be the main password and directly offers the certificates from FINEID.

+Next Apply or OK and restart Okular, open *Tools* menu and select *Digitally sign...*, draw an area for the signature (which FINEID wants to be big), select where to save the signed .pdf and enter the signing PIN a few times.

 ## Root certificates

 While I don't think the user necessarily needs them, my notes mention `DVV Gov. Root CA`.